 Academy of Music and Drama in 1971 Isobel Buchanan has become one of the

 leading sopranos of her generation.
-In 1975 she auditioned
+In 1975 she auditioned for Richard Bonynge

-Bonynge

-and Joan Sutherland and was offered a three year contract
+and Joan Sutherland and was offered a three year contract with the Australian

-Pamina, in the Cox/Hockney production and in 1981 she sang the Countess
+production and in 1981 she sang the Countess in Peter Hall's production

-a role repeated for the 50th Anniversary of the company in 1984 with
+repeated for the 50th Anniversary of the company in 1984 with Bernard Haitink conducting.

-production by Franco Zefirelli, with Domingo, Obratsova and Mazurok.
+by Franco Zefirelli, with Domingo, Obratsova and Mazurok.
+Conducted by Carlos

 Isobel's Covent Garden debut was in Parsifal,

 other roles, she went on to sing Sophie in Werther, with Alfredo Kraus and Teresa Berganza, later

 recording the opera with Jose Carreras and Frederica von Stade, Sir Colin

 Davis conducting.
-She has appeared in opera houses in
+She has appeared in opera houses in Cologne, Paris, Munich,

 Monte Carlo (with Raimondi).